lilyosah/tech-knowledgebase/Human-Computer-Interaction/Contextual Inquiry.md

 - Who are you going to talk to?
 - How will you record information?
 	- Handwritten notes are probably best, if you're recording then you may not take good enough notes
+- Write tips at the top of your notes:
+	- Follow up on interesting details
+	- Ask for specific examples
+	- Ask why
+	- Be an apprentice
+	- Also focus at the top

 ### During the interview
 1. Introduce yourself and your role
+	1. "I'm going to follow you around and ask you questions, I may be annoying"
 2. Explain your purpose
 3. Get consent/permission to record
 	1. Generally when conducting research, you want to consider risks
 	2. All your data for this should be anonymous

+#### General Do's and Don't's
-#### Do ask:
+##### Do ask:
-- open-ended questions:
-Behavioral questions
+- Open-ended questions
+- **Behavioral questions**
-- Can you describe an occasion when... and what you did Feeling Questions
+	- Can you describe an occasion when... and what you did
+- **Feeling Questions**
 	- Maybe ask these at the end
-- Make sure you're asking about things they're currently doing, not hypotheticals.
+	- Make sure you're asking about things they're currently doing, not hypothetical
 - Wait for them to respond
-- Ask "why" until you get an interesting answer or the subject gets frustrated
+- Ask "why" until you get an **interesting answer** or the subject gets **frustrated**
 - Ask for more details on anything that sounds interesting
+	- Otherwise you'll run out of questions quickly
 - Repeat, rephrase, summarize to make sure you understand
+- Ask about intent
+- Ask for examples
 - Clarify terms
 - Ask for step-by-step actions
 - If there's silence, ask them what they're doing.
 Make them verbalize it

-#### Don't ask:
+##### Don't ask:
 - Hypothetical
 - Features
+	- If they start talking about it, ask them to wait until the end of the interview
 - What others might like
 - How to design an interface
 - Double-barrel questions